junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "And then we found the Heaven's prison, and we found Bobby."
 Ellen walks over, telling them.
 Then turns to Bobby, a little amused, "I still haven't figured out how you could get yourself locked up when you are in Heaven."

-Bobby shrugs, answering drily, "For helping those idijts, of course."
+Bobby shrugs, answering dryly, "For helping those idjits, of course."

 "Anyway," Ash continues.
-"No angel guards in the prison area, either, just as empty as anywhere else.
+"No angel patrol in the prison area, either, just as empty as anywhere else.
 So we busted Bobby out."

-"Wait, you picked lock in Heaven's prison?"
+"Wait, you picked locks in Heaven's prison?"
 Dean widens his eyes.

 "Sure I did," Ash answers smoothly, proud.
 "Not as difficult as hacking one on Earth, I'm telling you.
 The angels aren't very creative at building locks, actually."

 "Awesome," Dean can't help saying.

 "Well, after they got me out," Bobby picks up the telling, "since I'm the only one who had some ghost experience, they just followed me.
 Whatever cracks Heaven's having, they started like some rifts on the wall, and turned straight into those huge holes on the ground.
 We figured they look ominous, tried to avoid them, but you can't jump them all the time.
 Sooner or later you miss, then you fall into the Vail.
-Boy, the Vail is busier than Times Square at this time of the year."
+Boy, the Vail is busier than Times Square this time of the year."

 "Since both my place and Bobby's place were burnt down," Ellen finishes for him.
 "Bobby led us here, the next most familiar and stable place to stay, I suppose."